bigbird7821/ansible-vagrant-skeleton/doc/adr/0004-pick-up-the-http-proxy-from-the-environment-and-inject-this-via-the-proxy-role.md

 ## Decision

-Extract the http_proxy from the local terminal environment, if it exists, rather than hard-code it.
+Therefore, extract the http_proxy from the local terminal environment, if it exists, rather than hard-code it.
 The following code is an example of how this is done:

 ```yaml
 proxy_configurator_http_proxy: "{{ lookup('env','http_proxy') }}"
 ```

-The consequence of this is as follows.

 ## Consequences